Home Table of Contents

 However, as spinal surgery became more sophisticated over time, minimizing its downside, the pendulum increasingly swung towards the widespread use of surgical decompression in acute SCI.

+Using a meta-analysis approach, a number of recent review articles have attempted to provide a big-picture assessment of the many decompression studies published over the years.
 Although these articles do not provide a thumbs-up or -down recommendation for the use of decompression surgery in acute SCI, cumulative evidence suggests that the procedure 1) does not increase the complication rate after acute SCI, as suggested in earlier studies, 2) provides benefit for certain types of injuries, and 3) reduces the time spent in intensive care.
 Because definite data indicating its superiority over conservative-management approaches are lacking, the procedure should be considered a valid practice option but not a standard of care.

 Chronic Injury